 - A cookie is created locally on your system for the authenticator.

-If you have additional issues, you may need to clear the cache for your Launcher or sync the mobile authenticator from the mobile app to your desktop.
+If you have additional issues, you may need to clear your browser cache or sync the mobile authenticator time your desktop.

 If you have issues in the Launcher, clear the Launcher cache:

 Press the Windows key + R on your keyboard.